hyperledger-cacti/cacti/weaver/core/relay/relay-docker.md

 * Tip: If running all relays on same host, make sure to change service name before each relay deployment, to avoid conflict in names.
 * Run `make convert-compose-method1`.
 * Create docker network named `relay`: `docker network create relay`.
-* To deploy relay, run: `docker-compose up relay-server -d` (Given relay-server is the service name in docker-compose).
+* To deploy relay, run: `docker compose up relay-server -d` (Given relay-server is the service name in docker-compose).
 * Also `make start-server` does the above 2 steps, if service name is not changed.

-**Some sample steps to deploy relay using docker-compose when Config is not available:**
+**Some sample steps to deploy relay using docker compose when Config is not available:**

 * Copy `.env.template.2` file to `.env`.
 * Configure the following environment variables in `.env` and delete (or ignore) the rest: